-- 12.4.5 Finish Line Buoy: Finish line buoys, two (2) each, should be clearly marked with contrasting colored checkerboard and/or the word "Finish" repeating around the central circumference of each buoy.
+- 12.4.3 Merge Lanes: A rider crossing over the line created by merge-lane buoys will be penalized one lap.
+Going back to renegotiate the merge lane is not allowed. - 12.4.4 Buoy Identification: Red buoys signify a left-hand turn.
+Yellow buoys signify a right-hand turn.
+Black Buoys are generally used to signify the path taken by a rider who has missed a buoy.
+Blue and other specially colored buoys are for special use (e.g., merge lanes, perimeter boundaries, etc.).
+The Race Director will explain their purpose at the riders meeting. - 12.4.5 Finish Line Buoy: Finish line buoys, two (2) each, should be clearly marked with contrasting colored checkerboard and/or the word "Finish" repeating around the central circumference of each buoy.
 A rider incorrectly negotiating a finish line buoy will be penalized two positions.
 Going back to renegotiate a finish line buoy is not allowed. - 12.4.6 At the Finish: A rider and his/her watercraft shall be considered a unit to constitute a finish.
 The rider must be in reasonable control to be scored as finishing an event.